henryroe/pwrusb/README.md

     brew install libusb

-TODO: determine if above is libusb or libusb-compat
+TODO: determine if above should be libusb or libusb-compat

 The `swig` package also needs to be installed in your python distribution for pwrusb to work.
 One straightforward way to get this is via [homebrew](http://brew.sh/) with: